bparanj/hivegrid.dev/README.md

 ### Customization

+If the image created by Packer does not meet your requirements, you can:

+1. Customize the Packer template:
+   - Open the file `packer/aws-ubuntu.pkr.hcl`
+   - Modify the base image and other configurations as needed

+2. Modify the master playbook:
+   - Open the file `ansible/playbooks/master_playbook.yml`
+   - Change the included playbooks to suit your needs
-If the image created by Packer does not meet your needs, you can customize the Packer template in packer/aws-ubuntu.pkr.hck to change the base image and change what is included in the master playbook in ansible/playbooks/master_playbook.yml.
-For instance, you can create a new playbook for MySQL and replace the Postgres playbook.
-You can change the versions for Ruby, Postgresql, Redis etc in the existing playbooks in ansible/playbooks folder.
+     - For example, you can create a new playbook for MySQL and replace the Postgres playbook

+3. Customize versions in existing playbooks:
+   - Go to the `ansible/playbooks` folder
+   - Modify the versions for Ruby, Postgresql, Redis, etc. in the corresponding playbooks

+By following these steps, you can tailor the Packer-generated image to your specific requirements.

 ## Terraform Provisioning